WJGGan/fisrt/content/post/hello.md

 ---
-author: Elliot
+author: WangJiagan
-cover: img/hello.jpg
+cover: img/christmas.webp
-date: "1986-09-17"
+date: "2022-12-25"
-description: '"Hello, friend?"
-That''s lame.
-Maybe I should give you a name?'
+description: '"Hello, WangYingliuba" Today is Christmas!Marry Chrismas!!!'
-title: Hello Friend
+title: Hello WYLN
 ---

-> "Hello, friend?"
-That's lame.
+> "Hello, wyln" Marry Chrismas!!!
-> Maybe I should give you a name...
+> Maybe I should give you a surprise.
-> But that's a slippery slope.
-> You're only in my head.
+> But I don't know how to express it.
+> It was a pleasure to see you for the first time.
-> We have to remember that...
+> We would to remember that...
-> Shit.
-> It's actually happened.
-> I'm talking to an imaginary person.
+> This is a website that belongs to you!
+> It is also the first blessing.
 >
-> **— Mr. Robot S01E01**
+> **— Mr. Wang **